brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 Implementers should treat this privacy-preserving mode as the default posture unless there is a specific operational requirement for the identifier to appear in the certificate.
 The following considerations apply to this decision:

 - If the issued certificate will be presented to relying parties outside the issuing organization's trust boundary, embedding a `permanent-identifier` or `hardware-module` value in the certificate enables those relying parties to correlate certificate presentations with specific physical hardware.
-This may be acceptable in closed enterprise environments but is likely inappropriate in any context where the certificate is presented to external services, counter-parties, or public infrastructure.
+This may be acceptable in closed enterprise environments but is likely inappropriate in any context where the certificate is presented to external services, counterparties, or public infrastructure.

 - If the certificate is used for mutual TLS in a workload identity context, embedding an unchanging hardware identifier couples the cryptographic identity of the workload to the physical device rather than to the logical identity of the workload.
 This can impede key rotation, device replacement, and workload migration, in addition to creating the correlation risks described above.
 In such cases, implementers should prefer logical workload identifiers (such as SPIFFE URIs) in the issued certificate and treat the hardware attestation as a bootstrap authorization mechanism only.